 Recent successful PLU applicants to law schools have taken such diverse courses as those in the anthropology of contemporary America, social science research methods, American popular culture, English Renaissance literature, news writing and argumentation, recent political thought, international relations, freelance writing, intermediate German, animal behavior, neuropsychology, public finance, logic, and moral philosophy.
 Diversity and challenge are crucial to preparation for the study of law.

 However, pre-law students are also advised to take courses, chosen in consultation with the pre-law advisor, that will help them to identify, develop, and explore perspectives on the character of U.S. law.
 Courses in U.S. government and history, judicial and legislative processes, research materials and methods, and internships may be particularly useful in this regard.
-Finally, students with an interest in the law are encouraged to participate in the activities of PLU’s chapter of Phi Alpha Delta Fraternity International, a professional service organization composed of law and pre-law students, legal educators, attorneys, judges, and government officials.
+Finally, students with an interest in the law are encouraged to participate in the activities of PLU’s Pre-Law Student Association.

 Regardless of their major or minors, students interested in pre-law advising and activities are invited to contact either Michael Artime in Political Science (email@example.com) or Ralph Flick (firstname.lastname@example.org) in Business.